AviatrixSystems/avxlabs-docs/ace_pro/docs/lab2.md

 ### 6.1 Connectivity Test Using the Gatus App

-Navigate to your POD Portal, locate the Gatus widget, and select **_aws-us-east-2-spoke1-test1_** as an example.
+Navigate to your POD Portal, locate the `Gatus widget`, and select **_aws-us-east-2-spoke1-test1_** as an example.

 Then, sign in to the Gatus app.

 ```{figure} images/lab2-gastusfinal00.png
 ---